-DUP being pressured by hardline unionists, says Baker
+DUP being pressured by hard-line unionists, says Baker

 'Repeatedly told'

-However, the DUP hit back at the government, saying it should stop putting pressure on his party to re-enter power-sharing and instead deliver first on its promises.
+However, the DUP hit back at the government, saying it should stop putting pressure on the party to re-enter power-sharing and instead deliver first on its promises.

 The DUP MP for East Londonderry, Gregory Campbell, said that "over the past few weeks Downing Street has been repeatedly briefing the media that significant or substantial progress has been made in order to achieve what they, and we have said needs to be achieved; frictionless trade within the United Kingdom and the Irish Sea border removed".